itp-redial/tinyphone-webclient/README.md

 One of the examples, “tinyphone_simple.html“, is posted below.
 Tinyphone_simple.html is a good template for your projects.
 As you can see, there’s 3 basic steps to configuring a tinyphone app.

  - Include tinyphone_client.js in your html page.
- - Initialize tinyphone client with the tinyphone server with server location, port, and phone number that people will call.
+ - Initialize tinyphone client with the tinyphone server with server location, port, and phone number that people will call or sms.
  - register listeners for the 4 tinyphone events: new_call, keypress, audio_level, and hangup.
 All listeners are optional.
 For example, if you don’t care about audio level events, you can leave out that listener.

 ````